oroinc/documentation/user_guide/import_export_functionality.rst

     Mandatory fields of the entity **must** be specified

-- Click  :guilabel:`Import` button
+- Click the  :guilabel:`Import` button.

-- Click :guilabel:`Choose File` and choose a .csv file to import
+- Click :guilabel:`Choose File` and choose a .csv file to import.

-- Click :guilabel:`Submit`
+- Click :guilabel:`Submit`.

 .. image:: ./img/export_import/leads_import.png

+|

-- Carefully read through the submission form
+- Carefully read through the submission form.

 .. image:: ./img/export_import/leads_import_validation_results.png

-- Click :guilabel:`Back` to choose another file or :guilabel:`Import` button to go on with the import
+- Click the :guilabel:`Back` button to choose another file or :guilabel:`Import` button to go on with the import

-  *"Validation started.
+  - First, the *"Validation started.
 Please wait."* message will appear.

-  *"File is successfully imported."* message will appear when the import has finished.
+  - When the import has finished, the *"File is successfully imported."* message will appear.

 Once import is over, the new entity records will appear in the :ref:`grid <user-guide-ui-components-grids>`.